uridr/RDF-TextGeneration/README.md

 sh fairseq_format.sh
 ```

-It will dump the data in the `data/datasets/format/` or in `data/benchmark/format/`.
+It will dump data in `data/datasets/format/` or in `data/benchmark/format/`.
 The `faireq_format.sh` script can be modified to read from any path.